-Studies link hearing loss with other debilitating conditions
+Studies link hearing loss with other debilitating conditions and chronic disease.

 The most important asset any company possesses is a healthy staff.
 The health of your members affects their cognitive ability and physical productivity.
 Hearing loss is defined as a reduced ability to hear sounds in the same way as other people.
 Approximately 48 million Americans have some degree of hearing loss, with about 22 million being exposed to hazardous noise levels in the workplace.

 Hearing loss is a condition that is debilitating as it worsens over time.
 Many think that hearing loss just affects an individual’s ability to hear, but untreated hearing loss can affect more than just the way sounds are interpreted.